26

 SUMMARY

-Guaranteed Rate Field is an underrated ballpark that still pays for the sins of its youth amongst ballpark aficionados.
+Guaranteed Rate Field is a fine ballpark that still pays for the sins of its youth amongst ballpark aficionados.
 The renovations really improved things and have made it a good park.
 If your seat is infield lower deck, you’ll find it to be very good.
 If stands are relatively full because fans are cheering meaningful baseball, it’s very, very good.
 It lacks the neighborhood vibe as other “more notable” parks, and the upper deck really drags this score down.
 She may not be the most “exciting” park, but there’s a purity to the presentation; it’s really all about the baseball (accompanied by really good beer).